 However, if you have to send lots of files and join video meetings for work, you should choose a relatively higher upload speed of 18-20Mbps.
 This also goes for serious gamers who need to get the edge over their online opponents.
 It’ll help you avoid long waiting times and frustrating freezes.

-Just be aware that whatever upload speed you need, you’ll have to account for other members of your household too.
-So if you live with two, three or more people, you’d have to first consider what they use the internet for and then add their required speeds to yours.
+Just be aware that whatever upload speed you need will also have to account for other members of your household.
+So, if you live with two, three, or more people, you’d have to first consider what they use the internet for and then add their required speeds to yours.

 What is a good upload speed for working from home?